Chambord Castle Tickets

 Entrance to the castle and gardens is free for:

-• Children under 18 years old with family accompanied by an adult on an individual visit (on presentation of proof of identity).
+• Children under 18 years old accompanied by an adult on an individual visit (on presentation of proof of identity).

 • European Union nationals under 26 years of age on an individual visit (on presentation of an identity document and a European Union residence permit)